MississaugaCoding/mississaugacoding.github.io/_posts/2015-10-06-html-css-js-review.md

 **What technologies are involved in web applications?
 What should I learn?**

-This [talk by Will Stern](https://www.youtube.com/watch?v=pB0WvcxTbCA) of LearnCode.Academy gives an up-to-date view on the must-knows and nice-to-know things, as well as some great insights into where web development is headed.
+This [talk by Will Stern](https://www.youtube.com/watch?v=pB0WvcxTbCA) of LearnCode.Academy gives an up-to-date view on the must-knows and nice-to-knows, as well as some great insights into where web development is headed.

 A quick tip on setting up a development environment, especially for people who cannot install (or couldn't be bothered to install) all the different bits and pieces on their (work?) laptop: check out [Cloud9](http://c9.io).
 It gives you a complete (free) IDE, editor, support for all the main web programming languages, database, GitHub integration, everything you'll need to experiment and try things out, all running in your browser.